 Are you running a finely tuned front of the house?
 Do your diners feel as special when they come through the door as when they’re being served at the table?

-What about your back of the house?
+What about the back of the house?
 Is your restaurant set up to be as efficient as possible?
 Are you giving your employees everything they need to do their job?

 Running a tight front and back of the house means balancing lots of interdependent elements of service.
 As such, it requires proper planning, training, and evaluation.

 However, by consistently focusing your attention on the tips in this article, you'll find it easier to provide the kind of dining experience that wins you repeat customers and the kind of back-of-house management that gets you, loyal employees.